 Jerusalem at Mount Zion is the setting for the new covenant

-The final perfection awaits the resurrection and regeneration, when will all be changed in a moment, to live in a glorified body to live eternally in the kingdom of God that is to come (Ro 8:20-23; 1 Th 4:16; Rev 21-22).
+The final perfection awaits the resurrection and regeneration, when will all be changed in a moment, to live in a glorified body to live eternally in the glory of the kingdom of God that is to come (Ro 8:20-23; 1 Th 4:16; Rev 21-22).

 “And here is Jesus, who gave us a new covenant with God, and the sprinkled blood that has better things to tell than Abel.”
 Again, we see the contrast between the old and the new covenant.
 The old covenant had an earthly temple and earthly sacrifices for sin.
 They did not clear the conscience (Heb 9:1-10).
 The blood of Christ does.